destruc7i0n/shulker/README.md

 * Why can't I send commands even if I have the option enabled?
   - Make sure that you have a role on the server which is put in the array `SLASH_COMMAND_ROLES` case-sensitive.
     - e.g. `"SLASH_COMMAND_ROLES": ["Admin"]`

+* I am using a local file and no messages are being sent!
+  - Enable `DEBUG` in the config to check for any errors.
+  - If you are on Windows, try enabling `FS_WATCH_FILE`.

 ## Upgrade Instructions
 From version 2 to version 3: